Prepare for the test with help from experts in the field

 4. The candidates themselves will have to bear the bank transaction charges for remitting the fee online

+Please fill the form carefully.
 The Name of the candidate and the parents should be spelt correctly in the application as it appears in the Certificates/Mark sheets/Identity proof.
-Any change/alteration found may disqualify their candidature.
+Any change/alteration found may disqualify your candidature.

 Students should try to spend at least an hour everyday on reading good news papers like ‘The Hindu’ to improve on their General Knowledge.